CodeItQuick/CodeItQuick.github.io/_posts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 ```
 A. (Spike) Discover all the restaurants in my area
-B. (Workflow Path) Collect public data on all the restaurants in my area/Lightly review
+B. (Workflow Path) Collect pu   blic data on all the restaurants in my area/Lightly review
     all restaurants and use (Business Rules) 1-5 score ratings
 C. (Interface) Deeply review (Data Subset) the top restaurants and use (Business Rules)
     category score ratings